nretnilkram/fontstrap/README.md

 * storage.delete(id) - delete data from storage with id.
 * storage.exists(id) - check if data exist with given id.

-### Other Variations
+### Other CSS Default Variations:

-* Fontstrap Square can be found minified in dist/css directory.
+* Fontstrap Square can be found minified in `dist/css/theme` directory.
 This variation sets the default border-radius for all elements to 0 so they have square corners. fonstrap-square.min.css
+* Fonstrap Ice Cream can be found minified in `dist/css/theme` directory.
+This variation sets the default color scheme to yummy ice cream looking colors like chocolate, vanilla, and strawberry. fonstrap-ice-cream.min.css

-### Examples
+### Examples:

 Examples can be found in the examples directory.
 * advanced.html - A large compilation of features and functionality that are included in Fontstrap.
 * basic.html - A very small starter site of Fontstrap.